Empowerment of women in Mathare

 Project "Sauti ya Binti“

-Women in Mathare in particular are affected by poverty and violence and poor health care.
+In Mathare, women in particular are affected by poverty and violence and poor health care.
 There is a great need for reputable sources of information.
-Women-specific issues are underrepresented and marginalized in the Tanzanian media.
+Issues specific to women are underrepresented and marginalized in the Tanzanian media.
 The project “Sauti ya binti” (translated: the voices of women ”) supports women in Mathare in different ways.
 With the help of materra, Slum TV has been able to offer and run women’s courses in the expanded film institute since 2017.
 In this way, the students can acquire journalistic skills.
 Many women are single parents and have so far not been able to take advantage of training opportunities.
 Care aids for children have proven to be an effective, accompanying measure.
 The course participants meanwhile create a weekly program on “Koch FM”, a popular slum community radio based in the neighboring district.
-There they can bring their topics to the fore and discuss them with the numerous listeners in Mathare via telephone connection.
+There they can make their topics heard and discuss them with the numerous listeners in Mathare via telephone connection.
 As reporters and moderators, they effectively question discriminatory gender images in the media.
 The project also enables film productions and screenings in the slum in public places.
 It expires in June 2020.
 We are currently applying for a follow-up project to the BmZ.

 Project "Sauti ya Binti“